 In the 1970s and 1980s, the principal and interest on federal student loans was guaranteed by either (i) the federal government (ii) state agencies or (iii) private non-profit foundations (Sallie Mae 1981).
 Guarantee agencies played a critical role in the expansion of student lending.
-Before the creation of the Direct Loan program in 1992, funds for federal student loans came from private sources, but any losses were reimbursed by guarantee agencies.
-Put simply, the federal government would offer pay private lenders a guaranteed above market return to insure lenders again underpayment in the event a student defaults on their loan.
-In the early dates of the federal student loan program, reimbursement rates for dollars charged-off varied from state of state, with many states declining to create guarantee agencies.
+Before the creation of the Direct Loan program in 1992, funds for federal student loans came from private sources, but losses were reimbursed by guarantee agencies.
+Put simply, the federal government would offer to pay private lenders a guaranteed abovemarket return to insure lenders again underpayment in the event a student defaults on their loan.
+However, despite the federal guarantee, the availability of private lending varied across states and students at many institutions did not have access to federal loans.

-&lt;sup>14 Most post-1970 new entrants have above-median default rates because they are compared both to other new entrants as well as institutions that had participated in 1970 or earlier.
+12 Most post-1970 new entrants have above-median default rates because they are compared both to other new entrants as well as institutions that had participated in 1970 or earlier.

-The Higher Education Act amendments of 1976 provided the first incentives for states to create guarantee agencies, including federal seed money, the ability to sell tax exempt bonds to purchase student loan securities, administrative allowances and a 100 percent reimbursement guarantee for five years following the creation of a guarantee agency (Sallie Mae 1977).
-Students without high school degrees were also made eligible for federal student loans (Gladieux 1995).
+To address this perceived problem, the Higher Education Act amendments of 1976 provided the additional incentives for states to create guarantee agencies, including federal seed money, the ability to sell tax exempt bonds to purchase student loan securities, administrative allowances and a 100 percent reimbursement guarantee for five years following the creation of a guarantee agency (Sallie Mae 1977).
+In addition to offering outreach and education regarding the availability of student loans, a key function of agencies was to reduce the costs imposed on private lenders from student loan defaults by reimbursing lenders for defaulted loans, implementing default aversion programs, or helping defaulted borrowers return to good standing, thus encouraging them to expand lending to more institutions and borrowers.
+In addition to offering outreach and education regarding the availability of student loans, a key function of agencies was to reduce the costs imposed on private lenders from student loan defaults by reimbursing lenders for defaulted loans, implementing default aversion programs, or helping defaulted borrowers return to good standing, thus encouraging them to expand lending to more institutions and borrowers.
 The expansion of state guarantee agencies increased credit supply and sparked the entry of new institutions into loan programs in each state.
 As the Sallie Mae (1979) annual report noted, "Financial incentives and administrative efficiency provided by new state and private guarantee agencies encouraged new and continued lender participation."
 By 1979, 82 percent of all government student loans were guaranteed by state agencies.